\n\n

 Understanding your child’s specific leak pattern is often the most useful starting point.
 [Front leaks vs back leaks vs leg leaks](https://www.sleepsecurenights.com/front-leaks-vs-back-leaks-vs-leg-leaks-a-guide-to-what-each-pattern-means) explains what each pattern indicates and which product adjustments are most likely to help.

-Bedwetting affects roughly 1 in 6 children aged 5, and a meaningful proportion continue wetting into their teens.
+Bedwetting affects roughly 1 in 6 children aged 5, and a significant proportion continue wetting into their teens.
 The market is large enough to justify serious product innovation.
-The engineering challenges are real but not insurmountable.
-What is missing is not knowledge — it is the commercial will to build a product optimised for sleep rather than adapted from daytime use.
+The engineering challenges are real but solvable.
+What is missing is not knowledge — it is the commercial will to build a product optimized for sleep rather than adapted from daytime use.

 Until that product exists, parents are managing a product failure alongside everything else bedwetting involves.
 That is worth naming clearly.